Summer Housing Frequently Asked Questions

 Who are the summer Resident Assistants (RAs) and what do they do?

 The summer RAs are current Viterbo University students and they reside in summer housing along with the other residents.
 They go through an interview and selection process, and if selected, they attend an orientation and training in the spring semester leading up to the summer session.
 The names of the RAs will be provided on your summer housing assignment.
-They perform a number of responsibilities such as handle the checking-in and out process, complete nightly rounds, design door decorations, sort student mail, and a number of other duties.
+They perform a number of responsibilities such as handle the checking-in and out process, complete nightly rounds, design door decorations, sort student mail, organize summer programs, and a number of other duties.
 One RA is always on call and they can be reached at 608-796-3500 24 hours a day.

 What is the $5 program fee and how is it used?